aghayoor/ConvertDWI/README.md

-# BRAINSSuperResolution
+# ConvertDWI
-A project to assist with sharing data for super resolution of DWI data.
+A project to assist with converting raw DWI data from Dicom to a proper Nrrd format.
+Gradient table and B-value are added separartely from the Dicom header.